codethunder29/sdl2_opengl_engine/README.md

 # sdl2_opengl_engine
-This is a 2d game engine i created to learn how game engines work, its not finished since i plan to rewrite it in rust
+This is a 2d game engine i created to learn how game engines work, its not finished since i plan to rewrite it in rust <br/>
+Since the engine is not finised alot of the code is messy and full of commented code snippets